rlucha/purescript-threejs-archived/README.md

 - Main
   - Entry point

+## Creating a new scene
+- Create a new Projects folder with the project name
+- Duplicate Main.purs of another project, set scene, camera, etc.
+- Create a new Project file, import it in main
+- Project should export create (Effect Project) and update functions (Effect Unit)
+- create a new link in index.html
+    ``` <a href="#/04" onclick="go()" class="page">04</a> ```
+- create a new route in index.js

 ## TODO
 - Use import Control.Monad.Eff.Uncurried instead of custom js-ffi
 - Make udpdate functions in projects NOT perform side effects but get a collection of objects and properties and